 Best for: A bag with (more than) nine lives.

-Intrinsic to Gabrielle Chanel was a spirit of elegance, functionality and androgyny.
-In combining these three opposing aspects, she revolutionized womens’ fashion and what it symbolized.
+Intrinsic to Gabrielle Chanel was a spirit of elegance, functionality, and androgyny.
+In combining these three opposing aspects, she revolutionized women’s fashion and what it symbolized.
 And so the bag is named after Chanel before she was “Coco”, before she was famous.
-It explores where the brand’s signature details come from and what they mean to the fashion house.
+It explores where the brand’s signature details come from and what they mean to the luxury fashion house.

-Paying tribute to the fashion icon, The Chanel Gabrielle Hobo Bag showcases an ability to play with contrasting characteristics to create a piece that is meaningfully unique.
+Paying tribute to the fashion icon, the Chanel Gabrielle Hobo Bag showcases an ability to play with contrasting characteristics to create a piece that is meaningfully unique.
 The long straps and slouchy silhouette add an air of masculinity.
-Whilst Gold hardware, chains and soft palettes speak to the more feminim aspects.
+While gold hardware, chains, and soft palettes speak to the more feminine aspects.
 It’s not surprising that this was the first bag to be featured in unisex fashion.
 And whilst that’s nothing new today, it still remains one of our best—especially the black and white tweed iteration.